stitchfix/tech_radar/README.md

 ```

 Note that these keys are special.
 If you are not using English, you can customize how these are displayed in your localization file, so
-don't translate or change these values.
+don't translate or change these values in `tech-radar.yml`.

 The top level are the _quadrants_ (e.g. “Techniques”).
 These are used to partition your technologies by a rough type.
 The next level
 down are _rings_ (e.g.“Adopt”).
 These rings represent a level of adoption in your organization.